crstnn/WirelessBushfireSensorNetwork/README.md

 the running of this program as the user specifies command line arguments of the cartesian grid that must follow an n * m form factor.
 Then, a master (base station) node must be specified.
 If an n
-* m + 1 nodes are not specified an informative error ensues and the user must re-specify the parameters given the aforementioned schema.
+\times m + 1 nodes are not specified an informative error ensues and the user must re-specify the parameters given the aforementioned schema.
 Another command line argument that is specified by the user is